jeff-hykin/universify/story.md

 The good: that program above is highly generic.
 Any JavaScript code that does not contain `#>` can be safely added to that script.

 The problem: getting the script to the user.
 These universal scripts are most useful as a bootstrapping installers.
-But installer scripts are usually run via curl or something similar `curl https:thing | sh`.
+But installer scripts are usually run via curl, e.g. `curl https://thing | sh`.
 Thats a problem because there is no "path to itself" for running the javascript if the script is being run dynamically.

 <br>
 <br>